CSHS-CWRA/RavenPy/CONTRIBUTING.rst

     - The ``bump-version.yml`` workflow will automatically bump the patch version when pull requests are pushed to the `main` branch on GitHub. **It is not recommended to manually bump the version in your branch when merging (non-release) pull requests (this will cause the version to be bumped twice).**
     - `ReadTheDocs` will automatically build the documentation and publish it to the `latest` branch of `ravenpy` documentation website.
-    - If your branch is not a fork (ie: you are a maintainer), your branch will be automatically deleted.
+    - If your branch is not a fork (i.e. you are a maintainer), your branch will be automatically deleted.

 You will have contributed to ``ravenpy``!

 Pull Request Guidelines
 -----------------------